Old Bergen Museum

 What did it look like?
 What did people talk about?

 In the cobbled streets of the Old Bergen Museum, you are welcome to come into the houses and explore on your own, or maybe have a chat with one of the people who “live” here?
 In close proximity to the city center and scenic surroundings, you can meet both lords and servants from times gone by.
 You can peek in through the windows, enter the houses to look at exhibitions and historic interiors.
 Inside the house you will find information with brief information about the history of the houses.
+The museum’s actors brings the site to life and provide answers to some of the questions on how life could have been lived in Bergen one or two hundred years ago.

 Old Bergen becomes a museum